josematute/blockchain_course/solidity_fundamentals_gist.md

 Solidity provides built-in keywords that make working with amounts of Ether easier.

--   `wei`: the smallest uint of ether
+-   `wei`: the smallest unit of ether
 -   `gwei`: equal to 1,000,000,000 wei or 109 wei
 -   `ether` : equal to 1,000,000,000,000,000,000 wei or 10e18 wei
     Some keywords: